Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Introduction

 Building on these observations, this work addresses the following problem: \textbf{given an expected future workload composed of adapters with heterogeneous sizes and request arrival rates, determine a GPU allocation strategy that maximizes per-GPU throughput by achieving \(Max_{pack}\), so that the workload is served using the minimum number of GPUs without incurring starvation or memory errors}.
 The solution must also derive the corresponding \(A_{max}\) configuration for each GPU.
 By \textit{expected future workload}, we focus on \emph{predictable} workloads that can be estimated in advance, such as long-term patterns present in production traces that exhibit periodicity~\cite{wu2024dlora}.
 This formulation enables distributed systems to provision the minimal GPU capacity required for a workload in advance, improving hardware efficiency.
 We refer to this optimization challenge as the \textbf{adapter caching problem}, whose output specifies adapter placement across GPUs together with per-GPU \(A_{max}\) values.

 While prior work has explored the optimization of \Gls{LLM}-adapter serving via kernel-level enhancements~\cite{chen2024punica}, memory management techniques~\cite{sheng2024slora}, and scheduling strategies~\cite{iliakopoulou2024chameleon}, the adapter caching problem remains largely underexplored.
-The closest related work is dLoRA~\cite{wu2024dlora}, which, among its contributions, proposes a greedy, heuristic-based algorithm that proactively determines a GPU allocation strategy based on long-term workload patterns.
-Whereas dLoRA targets latency reduction by exploiting all available resources, our objective is to maximize GPU efficiency by optimizing per-GPU throughput.
+The most closely related approaches, such as dLoRA~\cite{wu2024dlora} and LoRAServe~\cite{jaiswal2025serving}, propose proactive adapter placement strategies based on estimated long-term workload patterns, aiming to reduce latency or improve throughput by fully leveraging available hardware resources.
+In contrast, our objective is to maximize hardware efficiency by minimizing the number of required GPUs through near-peak utilization of a subset of the devices, while leaving the remaining GPUs available for alternative workloads or reduced energy consumption.

 To this end, we propose a data-driven pipeline comprising three phases: (i) a \emph{Digital Twin} (DT) that emulates an online \Gls{LLM}-adapter serving system; (ii) a machine learning (ML) phase that employs data generated by the DT; and (iii) a greedy algorithm that computes the final adapter placement to solve the caching problem.

-Unlike purely heuristic approaches, our method bases allocation decisions on learned system behavior obtained under diverse workload and system conditions.
-The greedy algorithm exploits this performance knowledge captured by the ML models to approach the optimal packing point, \(Max_{pack}\), for each GPU, while determining an appropriate \(A_{max}\) configuration.
-To train the ML models without incurring the prohibitive cost of profiling a real \Gls{LLM}-adapter serving system, we introduce a Digital Twin that reproduces the system’s behavior with orders-of-magnitude faster execution and substantially lower resource consumption.
-Building this Digital Twin required an in-depth profiling and analysis of the dominant overheads in \Gls{LLM}-adapter serving, which we also report.
+Unlike prior approaches, which rely on heuristics or partial knowledge of serving behavior, our method bases allocation decisions on complete serving behavior that is learned by the ML phase under diverse workload and system conditions.
+The greedy algorithm exploits this performance knowledge to approach the optimal packing point, \(Max_{pack}\), while determining an appropriate \(A_{max}\) configuration.
+To train the ML models without incurring the prohibitive cost of profiling a real \Gls{LLM}-adapter serving system, we introduce the DT, which reproduces system behavior with orders-of-magnitude faster execution and substantially lower resource consumption.
+Building this DT required an in-depth profiling and analysis of the dominant overheads in \Gls{LLM}-adapter serving, which we also report.

 We evaluate our approach using the widely adopted vLLM framework~\cite{kwon2023efficient} with LoRA adapters~\cite{hu2022lora}.
 To illustrate the generality of the adapter caching problem beyond a single framework, we additionally provide a brief analysis using S-LoRA~\cite{sheng2024slora} in~\ref{appendix: SLoRA}.